 Heat pump water heaters are cheaper to operate than all the other options, saving you money on your monthly energy bills.
 Because they are highly efficient and always powered by electricity and never by fossil fuels, they produce way less pollution than other options.

 Because they have a tank, they do require more space than tankless water heaters.
-However, newer models are coming out that have an indoor and outdoor component where the indoor element requires less space, making them more versatile.
+However, there are models that have an indoor and outdoor component where the indoor element requires less space, making them more versatile.

 Heat pump water heaters are eligible for the $2,000 federal tax rebate as part of the Inflation Reduction Act, and are also eligible for many state and local incentives.
 Reach out to email@example.com to learn more.